 This area contains many slopes, but you can choose a route that avoids the steeper ones.
-Manual wheelchair users may need assistance on the gradual but long incline of Omotesando Yoyogi Park The site was once a former army barracks, but after the war it became Washington Heights, a dormitory for the U.S. military, and then the athletes' village for the Tokyo Olympics before becoming Yoyogi Park.
+Manual wheelchair users may need assistance on the gradual but long incline of Omotesando.
+Yoyogi Park The site was once a former army barracks, but after the war it became Washington Heights, a dormitory for the U.S. military, and then the athletes' village for the Tokyo Olympics before becoming Yoyogi Park.
 Today, the park and the trees of the adjacent Meiji Shrine form a thick green forest.
 The park also has sport facilities such as an athletic field (known as Oda Field) and ball games fields (soccer, hockey and rugby).

-park has many benches.
+The park has many benches.
 The paths are wide and mostly flat.
 The wheelchairaccessible restroom directly inside the Harajuku Gate has audio assistance.
-TEL 03-3469-6081
+TEL 03-3469-6081 (Yoyoni Park Service Ce

 Takeshita-dori Street Crammed with fashion boutiques popular among teens, this street extends for about 350 meters from Harajuku Station toward Meiji-dori Avenue.
-It becomes packed with visitors on weekends and holidays.
+It becomes packed with visitors on weekends and holiḋays.

 The entrance to Takeshita-dori Street by the Takeshita Exit of JR Harajuku Station is a steep slope, so entering from the Meiji-dori Avenue side is recommended.
 Watch out for crowds on weekends and holidays.
-Ura-Harajuku/ Omotesando Trendy youth-oriented shops line "Cat and other smaller backstreets.
+Ura-Harajuku/ Omotesando Trendy youth-oriented shops line "Cat Street" and other smaller backstreets.
 Meanwhile, many luxury brands have stores along Omotesando, the main approach to Meiji Jingu Shrine.

-OMOTESANDO HILLS This shopping complex stretches for approximately 250 meters along Omotesando Avenue.
-Japanese and international brand-name stores occupy the B3 level to the 3rd floor.
+OMOTESANDO HILLS This shopping complex stretches for approximately 250 meters along Omotesando Avenue, Japanese and international brand-name stores occupy the B3 level to the 3rd floor.
 The 4th floor and above is residential space.

-The passageway inside the building is a spiral slope at the same grade as Omotesando Avenue.
-Areas to rest such as benches are available along the passageway and on the B1 level. and Saturday until 23:00) \If Monday is a national holyday, Sunday also until 23:00.
-Irregular holidays
+The passageways inside the building follow a spiral ramp design, matching the slope of Omotesando Avenue.
+There are rest areas with benches along the passageways and on the basement level.
+Wheelchair-accessible restrooms with diaper-changing tables are available on basement levels 2 and 1 and Saturday until 23:00) If Monday is a national holyday, Sunday also until 23:00.

 Sightseeing Spots Nearby

+TOKYU PLAZA OMOTESANDO

 Facility

-HARAJUKU
+OMOKADO

-Description TOKYU PLAZA OMOTESANDO
+Description

 This commercial complex popular with young shoppers stands at the corner of Omotesando and Meiji-dor

-One priority elevator is available.
-The wheelchairaccessible restroom on the 5th floor contains a diaper-changing station (adult changing table).
+Accessibility information One priority elevator is available.
+The wheelchairaccessible restroom on the 5th floor contains a diaper-changing station (adult changing table). ■Telephone number 03-3497-0418

-03-3497-0418

-Telephone number